 Types of Tenosynovial Giant Cell Tumors

-There are two subtypes of tenosynovial giant cell tumors.
+There are two subtypes of tenosynovial giant cell tumors - localized or diffuse.

 Giant cell tumors of the tendon sheath (GCTTS).
 These small tumors usually are limited to a specific area of the joint, which means they’re localized.
 Usually, this affects your smaller joints, like those in your hands and feet.